Geography of Bermuda: Introduced flora and fauna

 Many domestic animal species have been introduced, including dogs, horses, goats, sheep, chickens, and cats, with cats long having established a large feral population.
 Feral chickens have recently become numerous (since the government ended its policy of allowing members of the local shotgun club to shoot them), and feral rabbits can also be found.
 Populations of feral guinea pigs have been established and then eradicated.
 Feral pigs were hunted to extinction centuries ago.
 Today, introduced feral species, particularly cats, are blamed for falling numbers of native birds, from bluebirds to longtails, but the primary threats are loss of habitat, due now to overdevelopment, and climate change (rising sea levels, increased hurricane activity, and rising temperatures are all having an effect on cahow nests, particularly).

 Climate

 Bermuda's climate is partly determined by its location to the east of the warm, poleward-moving Gulf Stream.

-According to the Köppen climate classification Bermuda lies in the transition zone between tropical rainforest climate (Af) and humid subtropical climate (Cfa).
-Although Bermuda meets the temperature threshold of a tropical climate (coolest month has a mean temperature of 18 °C or higher), the higher latitude of Bermuda (32°18′North) is north of the latitude that most tropical climates are typically found.
-Bermuda has never experienced a freeze or frost, and winters are quite warm by European and North American standards.
+Bermuda has a tropical rainforest climate (Köppen climate classification: Af).
+It's the territory with tropical climate at the highest latitude in the world.
+Bermuda's oceanic influence results in a more moderate climate, more similar to the western coast of Europe than on the eastern coast of North America, characterised by high relative humidity, which moderates temperature, ensuring generally mild winters and summers (by example, Glasgow, Scotland, at 55°5140 North, has an average winter temperature around 3 °Celsius, with temperatures as low as -8 °Celsius possible in December - its coldest month, while at about the same latitude, on the coast of Labrador, winter temperatures average −12 °Celsius, and can drop as low as -35 °Celsius.
+Lisbon, Portugal, and Princeton, New Jersey, at similar latitudes, have daily means in January of 11.8 °Celsius and −0.4 °Celsius, respectively).